 Other factors include housing affordability (37 percent), personal circumstances (29 percent), school location (24 percent), and school commute (22 percent).
 While these sentiments are similar among parents who moved to different parts of the metropolitan Washington area, they are different from the sentiments of D.C. parents, as will be shown in the next section.

 Before exploring the perceptions, priorities, and choices of D.C. parents, it is important to set the context by reviewing the current enrollment patterns in the District of Columbia.
 D.C. has a strong public education presence with a great degree of choice within the public sector.
-The majority of school-aged children in D.C. attend public schools, but only 28 percent of public school children attend their in-boundary schools.[xxvi]
-Aside from in-boundary enrollment, 45 percent were enrolled in a public charter school, 20 percent of students were enrolled in a DCPS school as an out-of-boundary student, and four percent were enrolled in a DCPS application high school.
+The majority of school-aged children in D.C. attend public schools, but only 28 percent of public school children attend their in-boundary schools.26 Aside from in-boundary enrollment, 45 percent were enrolled in a public charter school, 20 percent of students were enrolled in a DCPS school as an out-of-boundary student, and four percent were enrolled in a DCPS application high school (see Figure 12).

 School decisions of D.C. parents

 This report offers two new findings of interest about D.C. parents.
 First, some D.C. parents make a multitude of choices for different children within a family, mixing various school options when they deem appropriate: Eight percent of respondents enrolled some children (but not all) in public schools, compared to 69 percent in all public schools and 22 percent in all private schools.